By Sabina Mollot

 Another school issue for him is how they’re reminiscent of jails.
 “We are the only country where our kids have metal detectors and bars on the windows.
 It’s a cultural issue.
 It’s an issue where you have four cell phones at the table and no talking.”

-Perhaps it’s instinctive Elliot is big on discipline.
+Perhaps it’s instinctive Rabin is big on discipline.
 He’s a graduate of Citadel, the Military College in South Carolina.
-After that he went to law school, but never finished.
+He went to law school, but never finished.
 “Instead I went to the south of France and enjoyed my life,” he admitted.
-That is, he did until getting drafted, at which time he served in the army, being stationed in Germany, until 1970.
+That is, he did until serving in the army, being stationed in Germany, until 1970.

 Upon returning to civilian life, he worked in the fashion industry in New York, including designing for major fashion houses, but found if he was going to work as hard as he was, he wanted to be doing it for himself at his own store.
 Since being founded 41 years ago, the retail business, Peter Elliot, grew, at one point with five stores in operation, though now it is down to two.
 One sells women’s clothing, the other menswear on 72nd Street and Lexington Avenue.
 In recent years, according to reports, the business has had some legal troubles with the landlord.
 Then last year, there was a bankruptcy filing for the women’s store, according to The Commercial Observer.
 On these reports, Rabin declined to comment, but admitted the biggest mistake of his career was not buying the building housing his first store when the landlord offered him the opportunity in the 1980s.
 Rabin had wanted to but found out not long after the offer had been made that he’d responded too late; the building had already been scooped by a new owner who promptly doubled his rent.